Identity Management

 When you select Details, the side panel displays the fields configured in the provider’s system or local record, including the following:

-- Display Name — the first and last name.
+- Display Name: First and last names.

-- Email — the user’s email address.
+- Email: User’s email address.

 To delete a user: